pingcap/docs/TiDB_FAQ.md

 ## Can I use other key-value storage engines with TiDB?

 Yes.
-TiDB supports many popular storage engines, such as Go levelDB and TiKV.
+TiDB supports many popular storage engines, such as goleveldb and TiKV.